 Now Inspector Vera Stanhope is making fresh enquiries amongst the residents of Elvet, the small East Yorkshire village where Emma and Abigail grew up.
 Everyone is feeling vulnerable and uneasy, even guilty.

 And when a second body is found, the investigation takes a frightening new turn...

 "A riveting read.
 Ann Cleeves probes beneath the surface of a community to reveal the darkness that can fester when everyone thinks they know each other's secrets"

 "Cleeves' portrayal of rural life is as far removed from chocolate box as you could hope for.
 The natural world here is all-powerful, striking rather than pretty and relationships in the community as bitter as the winds that scour the coast.
 Whether detailing the domestic world, life with a small baby or the work of the pilots on the ships, Cleeves has an accomplished eye.
 An excellent psychological thriller."

 The audio edition of Telling Tales has been shortlisted for an 'Audie' Award for best Mystery.

 "Demonstrating singular adeptness with mood and pacing, narrator Julia Franklin shines in this character-rich mystery set in northern England...
 Franklin's performance is direct and punchy, matching the speed and shrewdness of Vera's first-rate mind."

 In the US

-The US edition of Telling Tales will be published in simultaneous hardback, paperback and unabridged Macmillan Audio editions on August 22nd 2017 by St Martins Minotaur:
+The US edition of Telling Tales was published in simultaneous hardback, paperback and unabridged Macmillan Audio editions on August 22nd 2017 by St Martins Minotaur: